pomerium/pomerium/docs/configuration/examples.md

 ---
+title: Configuration Examples
+lang: en-US
-sidebarDepth: 2
+sidebarDepth: 0
+meta:
+  - name: keywords
+    content: pomerium community help bugs updates features

+description: >-
+  This document describes how you users can stay up to date with pomerium, report issues, get help, and suggest new features.
 ---

 # Config Examples

 A collection of copy-and-paste-able configurations for various types of clouds, use-cases, and deployments.
-These files can also be found in the git repository in the `docs/docs/examples/` directory.
+These files can also be found in the git repository in the `docs/configuration/examples/` directory.

 :::tip